Hansh532/chess/README.md

 # Practical

-## Blitz
-Blitz is fine for practising, if you do analyse game thoroughly.
-Make a habit to spend 3x times as much time analysing blitz games than playing them.

 ## Before a game
 - Take a relaxing day before, no intensive excersize or chess study.
 - Get a good sleep the knight before.